 Cross-sectional data analysis is when you analyze a data set at a fixed point in time.
 Surveys and government records are some common sources of cross-sectional data.
 The datasets record observations of multiple variables at a particular point in time.

 Financial analysts may, for example, want to compare the financial position of two companies at a specific point in time.
-To do so, they would compare the two companies’ balance sheets.
+To do so, they might compare the two companies’ balance sheets.

 Below are Amazon’s and Apple’s End of Year Consolidated Balance Sheets.
-An analyst could use them to look at their 2018 financial position.
-However, the slight difference in reporting period ending dateas could necessitate making a few adjustments.
+An analyst could use them to look at each company’s 2023 financial position.
+However, the slight difference in reporting-period ending dates could necessitate making a few adjustments.

-Gross Domestic Product (GDP) of North American countries in 2012 – The economic unit of analysis is a country from North America.
-The economic unit of analysis is for the time period 2012.
-A typical entry from the dataset would be (the United States of America, $16.16 trillion).
+Gross Domestic Product (GDP) of North American countries in 2023: The economic unit of analysis is a country from North America.
+The analysis is for the time period 2023.
+A typical entry from the dataset would be the United States of America, with a $28.18 trillion GDP.

-GDP per capita of European countries in 2010 – The economic unit of analysis is a country from Europe.
-The economic unit of analysis is for the time period 2010.
-A typical entry from the dataset would be (Germany, $41,700).
+GDP per capita of European countries in 2023: The economic unit of analysis is a country from Europe.
+The analysis is for the time period 2023.
+A typical entry from the dataset would be Germany, with a per capita GDP of $52,800).

 Cross-sectional datasets are used extensively in economics and other social sciences.
 Applied microeconomics uses cross-sectional datasets to analyze labor markets, public finance, industrial organization theory, and health economics.
 Political scientists use cross-sectional data to analyze demography and electoral campaigns.